 The Q100 is a great speaker for playing vinyl, allowing you to enjoy KEF MUO’s quality audiophile designs at a great price.

-This 2-way speaker packs a great audio power in this small unit, giving you 10watts RMS and 100watts peak power.
+This 2-way speaker packs great audio power in this small unit, giving you 10 watts RMS and 100 watts peak power.
 It also ensures that the power flows efficiently through the speakers.

-7. Most Effecient: Monitor Audio Bronze 2 Bookshelf Speakers
+7. Most Efficient: Monitor Audio Bronze 2 Bookshelf Speakers

-The monitor audio bronze 2 speakers stand out with its neutral tonal balance and high detail resolution.
+The monitor audio bronze 2 speakers stand out with their neutral tonal balance and high detail resolution.

 Characterized by general efficiency and power handling capability, this bookshelf speaker comes with a 6.5” sound driver.

 It delivers breathtaking results given its size, and it includes proprietary bass and mid-drivers that work for an open, expressive, and naturally rhythmic quality.